-In this tutorial, we will show you how to install and configuration of Sails.js on your CentOS 7 server.
+In this tutorial, we will show you how to install and configuration of Sails.js on a CentOS 7.
 For those of you who didn’t know, Sails.js is an MVC framework for Node.js similar to Ruby on Rails.
 It makes for developing modern applications very quickly and is best suited for real-time applications like leaderboards and chat.